q2apro/q2apro-on-site-notifications/CONTRIBUTING.md

 <br />

-<sup>1</sup>Note: If you use a custom theme of a third party and the on-site-notifications-plugin does not work with this theme, we won't help you for free as we don't have the time to dig into foreign codes.
+<sup>1</sup>Note: If you use a custom theme of a third party and the on-site-notifications-plugin does not work with this theme, we cannot help you for free as we don't have the time to dig into foreign codes.
 Please contact the developer of the custom theme instead.